marshallm94/Health_Care_Analysis/Predicting_Health_Costs.md

 Although visually it seems unnecessary to prove this statistically, when I *did* perform ANOVA on this data, the result was rather shocking.

-Calculated in Python using `scipy.stats.f_oneway`, by passing the arrays of the Uninsure: % for each year, an F-Statistic of **153** is returned, with a corresponding P-Value far below my level of signficance.
+Calculated in Python using `scipy.stats.f_oneway`, by passing the arrays of the Uninsured: % for each year, an F-Statistic of **153** is returned, with a corresponding P-Value far below my level of significance.

 With a little disbelief, I turned to R to confirm these findings, reproduced below.